Erudika/para/README.md

 $ java -jar para-X.Y.Z.war
 ```

+The you can browse your objects through the **Para Web Console** [console.paraio.org](http://console.paraio.org).
+Simply change the API endpoint to be your local server and connect your access keys.
+The admin interface is client-side only and your secret key is never sent over the the network.
+Instead,
+a JWT access token is generated locally.

 Alternatively, you can grab the WAR file and deploy it to your favorite servlet container.

 ### [Download WAR](https://github.com/Erudika/para/releases)